ddekroon/school/cis3210 networking/myapp/README.txt

 0709999
 ddekroon@uoguelph.ca

+Networking lab 10

+Do what you want, hope it works!

 Networking lab 8

 To use this lab go to the deafult website and choose the flickr link (again).